vdjuketic/bittorrent-client-go/README.md

 # BitTorrent Client in Go

 This is a simple BitTorrent client implemented in Go.
-It allows you to download files using the BitTorrent protocol.
+It allows you to download files using the [BitTorrent protocol] (https://www.bittorrent.org/beps/bep_0003.html).

 ## Features